 88030-05 PROCEDURE COMPLETION

 Implementation of each applicable inspection requirement will constitute completion of this procedure.
 Individual inspection samples and breadth of review will be determined by the inspector based on requirement compliance, risk- significance of activity, and extent of the activity or records available.
-The procedure is complete when the inspection requirements are completed.
+The procedure is complete when the inspection requirements are completed every two (2) years.

 END